 Teacher Tax Rebate Guide

-All teacher tax rebate claims can incorporate the previous four years and carry on saving you on your monthly tax bill with a new tax code.
+All teacher tax rebate claims can incorporate the previous four tax years with the added benefit of continued tax savings with a new tax code.

-Our teacher tax rebate guide gives you the information you need to see which tax reliefs apply to you and how to recover your money directly from HMRC (the tax office).
+Our teacher tax rebate guide gives you the information you need to see which tax reliefs apply to you and how to recover your money directly from HMRC.

 What can you claim a teacher tax rebate for?

-• Professional fees − you can claim for the subscription fees to many professional bodies, like the NUT and NASUWT.
+Professional fees: you can claim for the subscription fees to many professional bodies, like the NEU and NASUWT.
 The amounts vary, as each professional organisation has to make its own arrangement with HMRC.

-• Washing of specialist clothing – if you have to wash specialist clothing, and any uniform that includes your employer’s logo, you can claim an allowance worth £60 per year.
+Washing of specialist clothing: if you have to wash specialist clothing, and any uniform that includes your employer’s logo, you can claim an annual allowance worth £60 per tax year.

 Who is eligible for a teacher tax rebate?